Chelsea Piers: Piers 54/55

 In 1998 the piers became part of the Hudson River Park.
 Since then, they have been used for concerts and other events.
 In 2005, it was the site of The Nomadic Museum's art exhibit housed in shipping containers.
 Pier 54 was finally shut down in 2011 after it started to collapse.

 In the late 2010s and early 2020s, a park called Little Island was built on the site of piers 54 and 55.
 Plans for the park, originally known as Pier 55, were announced in November 2014.
 The plans were scrapped in 2017 due to legal trouble and cost overruns.
 In October 2017, the park plan was revived, and construction of the structure began in April 2018.
 It was opened on May 21, 2021.

 In popular culture

-25 movies have been filmed at Chelsea Piers.
+The Chelsea Piers, as a landmark, have been featured in films and televisions shows.

+Movies featuring the Chelsea Piers include: